-I can work with other local services and with mental health teams in a timely and integrated way to ensure the best outcomes for patients There are clear pathways that allow me to refer patients to mental health services.
+I can work with other local services and with mental health teams in a timely and integrated way to ensure the best outcomes for people There are clear pathways that allow me to refer people to mental health services.
 I am confident my referrals to mental health services are seen in a timely way.
-I can access advice from specialist services easily I can access advice from specialist services easily I am able to refer on to specialist services when indicated I am able to refer on to specialist services when indicated I am aware of and can provide advice about local authority, third sector and other services as well as specialist health services See above There is a rehabilitation directory which contains the information I need to refer a patient to the services they need.
-I feel confident to progress/adapt the person's rehabilitation treatment programme as needed I can progress or change the patient's rehabilitation as indicated I have access to the resources to support people to progress their rehabilitation treatment programmes I know when and how to refer on to third sector services I am confident my referrals to third sector services are seen in a timely way.
-Adequate treatment programme I have an appropriate case load, that allows time to assess patient activation, undertake shared decision making, and goal setting with the patient, and support self-management.
-I have an appropriate case load that allows time to assess patient activation, undertake shared decision making, and goal setting with the patient, and support self-management.
-I have the autonomy to decide appropriate course of treatment, based on patient need, goals and outcomes I have the autonomy to decide appropriate course of treatment, based on patient need, goals and outcomes.
-I am aware of diverse social and cultural needs, and am confident in providing support that is equitable I have attended ED&I training I support patients to maintain their independence, and social roles, including work I support patients to maintain their independence, and social roles, including work.
-I have the time to work with a patient to support their self- management I have the time to work with a patient to support their self-management,
+I can access advice from specialist services easily I can access advice from specialist services easily I am able to refer on to specialist services when indicated I am able to refer on to specialist services when indicated I am aware of and can provide advice about local authority, third sector and other services as well as specialist health services See above There is a rehabilitation directory which contains the information I need to refer a people to the services they need.
+I feel confident to progress/adapt the person's rehabilitation treatment programme as needed I can progress or change the person's rehabilitation as indicated I have access to the resources to support people to progress their rehabilitation treatment programmes I know when and how to refer on to third sector services I am confident my referrals to third sector services are seen in a timely way.
+Adequate treatment programme I have an appropriate case load, that allows time to assess person activation, undertake shared decision making, and goal setting with the person, and support self-management.
+I have an appropriate case load that allows time to assess person activation, undertake shared decision making, and goal setting with the person, and support self-management.
+I have the autonomy to decide appropriate course of treatment, based on people's need, goals and outcomes I have the autonomy to decide appropriate course of treatment, based on people's need, goals and outcomes.
+I am aware of diverse social and cultural needs, and am confident in providing support that is equitable I have attended ED&I training I support ppeople to maintain their independence, and social I support people to maintain their independence, and social roles, including roles, including work work.

-I can signpost appropriately and effectively to information and support, including to social prescribing link workers Monitoring service provision I collect data as part of my job plan, including PROMS, PREMS, patient goals and service activity I collect PROMS and PREMs and report these to my department.
+I can signpost appropriately and effectively to information and support, including to social prescribing link workers Monitoring service provision I collect data as part of my job plan, including PROMS, PREMS, people's goals and service activity I collect PROMS and PREMs and report these to my department.
 I am aware of audits and service evaluations running in my department I attend regular departmental audit meetings I am expected to contribute to audits, service evaluations and quality improvement initiatives Quality improvement initiatives and service evaluations in my department lead to improvements in care I understand where the data I collect is sent I understand how the data I collect gets used because there is regular feedback My department analyses the data I collect.
 The results of the data analysis are provided to me regularly.
-I work within a culture that celebrates excellence and which allows me to acknowledge and learn from errors I work within a culture that celebrates excellence and which allows me to acknowledge and learn from errors Family, friends and carers I identify which patients rely on carers I identify which patients rely on carers.
+I work within a culture that celebrates excellence and which allows me to acknowledge and learn from errors I work within a culture that celebrates excellence and which allows me to acknowledge and learn from errors Family, friends and carers I identify which people rely on cαrers I identify which people rely on cαrers.
 I encourage families to attend appointments I encourage families to attend appointments.
 I encourage families to ask questions I encourage families to ask questions.
 I involve families in the development of the rehabilitation plan and aim to develop a shared expectations of rehabilitation I involve families in the development of the rehabilitation plan and aim to develop a shared expectations of rehabilitation